thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/sia-connect.md

 #### Installing MQTT connector

-Also, we need to download <b>MQTT</b> connector for making connection with ThingsBoard.
+Also, we need to download <b>MQTT</b> connector to establish connection with ThingsBoard.
 The steps are as for downloading MQTT connector:

 - Go to "<b>Connectors</b>" page in the side menu;
 - Click on "<b>Search for Connector to download & install</b>" input field and type "<b>MQTT</b>";